 A weekend meal prep staple.

-If you’ve been a reader of our blog for a while you have likely gathered that meal prep is sorta our jam.
+If you’ve been a reader of our blog for a while you have likely gathered that we are big on meal prep.
 We love having healthy foods that are ready to eat for the busy week and we feel that dedicating 1-3 hours on the weekend to prep food and plan a menu is 100% worth the time it takes.
 Today, I’m sharing one of my go-to, meal prep recipes and it’s perfect for easy snacking and lunch packing.
 These Peanut Butter Chocolate Chip Energy Bites are hands down my favorite energy bite recipe of ALL.
 They’re made with wholesome ingredients, they’re absolutely delicious and they’re easy to make.
 What more could you ask for?
 So you can put an end to your Pinterest search for the best energy bite recipe ever, because you’re looking at it right now! 🙂

 Perfect for gifting to a new mom…or really anyone.